Hola, cyber visitors. Bienvenidos/Welcome

 ON THE HORIZON

-Plans are underway for a drive through exhibition that will be titled "Necessities: From Nothing to Something."
-It will consist of a selection of photographs, video installations, and a website for the purpose of attracting audiences of diverse backgrounds to examine the realities of a "living large" lifestyle versus the “less is more” approach to saving our planet.
+Other plans include creating an art installation as a drive through exhibition that will be titled "Necessities: From Nothing to Something."
+This installation will consist of a selection of photographs, video installations, and a website for the purpose of attracting audiences of diverse backgrounds to examine the realities of a "living large" lifestyle versus the “less is more” approach to saving our planet.

 Title: Tiny House Work in Progress #15